vletoux/GidsApplet/README.md

 [My Smart Logon](https://www.mysmartlogon.com/generic-identity-device-specification-gids-smart-card/)  is providing free of charge a javacard applet to transform a java card into a GIDS smart card and its integration in OpenSC for other operating systems (Linux, MacOSX, …).

+3 years of use without any bug reported!

 ## General requirements

 * Java Card version 2.2.1 or above (see the list of [tested cards](https://www.mysmartlogon.com/generic-identity-device-specification-gids-smart-card/tested-cards/))